RTEMS/rtems-docs/c_user/region_manager.rst

 variable sized memory blocks.
 Memory requests are allocated using a first-fit algorithm.
 If available, the requester receives the number of bytes requested (rounded up to the next page size).
-RTEMS requires some overhead from the region’s memory for each segment that is allocated.
+RTEMS requires some overhead from the region's memory for each segment that is allocated.
 Therefore, an application should only modify the memory of a segment that has been obtained from the region.
-The application should NOT modify the memory outside of any obtained segments and within the region’s boundaries while the region is currently active in the system.
+The application should NOT modify the memory outside of any obtained segments and within the region's boundaries while the region is currently active in the system.

 Upon return to the region, the free block is